 Our stockholders have the ability to communicate with our Board as a whole and with our individual directors through an established process for stockholder communication.
 For a stockholder communication directed to our Board as a whole, stockholders and other interested parties may send such communication to the attention of our Board at stockholderquestions@appfolio.com or via U.S. Mail or Expedited Delivery Service to AppFolio, Inc., 50 Castilian Drive, Santa Barbara, California 93117, Attn: Board of Directors c/o Chief Legal Officer.
-For a stockholder communication directed to an individual director in his or her capacity as a member of our Board, stockholders and other interested parties may send such communication to the attention of the individual director at stockholderquestions@appfolio.com or via U.S. Mail or Expedited Delivery Service to AppFolio, Inc., 50 Castilian Drive, Santa Barbara, California 93117, Attn: [Name of Individual Director] c/o Chief Legal Officer.
+For a stockholder communication directed to an individual director in his or her capacity as a member of our Board, stockholderguestions@appfolio.com or via U.S. Mail or Expedited Delivery Service to AppFolio, Inc., 50 Castilian Drive, Santa Barbara, Stockholderguestions@appfolio.com or via U.S. Mail or Expedited Delivery Service to AppFolio.com or via U.S. Mail or Expedited Delivery Service to AppFolio.com or via U.S. Mail or Expedited Delivery Service to AppFolio.com or via U.S. Mail or Expedited Delivery Service to AppFolio.com or via U.S. Mail or Expedited Delivery Service to AppFolio.com or via U.S. Mail or Expedited Delivery Service to AppFolio, Inc., 50 Castilian Drive, Santa Barbara, California 93117, Attn: [Name of Individual Director] c/o Chief Legal Officer.